 - Calprotectin is a small calcium-binding protein.
 The concentration of calprotectin in faeces has been shown to correlate well with the severity of intestinal inflammation.

-- Faecal calprotectin testing is recommended as an option when considering the differential diagnosis of inflammatory bowel disease or irritable bowel syndrome.
+- Faecal calprotectin testing is recommended as an option when considering the differential diagnosis of IBD or irritable bowel syndrome.

 - One study looking at children and teenagers found that a diagnostic strategy of using clinical assessment in combination with a positive faecal calprotectin result increased the specificity to detect IBD and reduced the need for referral to a paediatric gastroenterology centre, with a very low risk of missing cases.